Best Apple Watch 2023: which model should you buy?

 Most fitness feature updates mainly benefit runners

-What we appreciate the most are the improved health and fitness features.
-The Apple Watch Series 8 can be used for tracking sleep just as well as 'proper' sleep trackers, and the new-and-improved workout metrics and views bring the watch ever so close to being used for running training.
-It even has Track Running and Triathlon workout modes now!
+The best thing about the Series 8 is the improved health and fitness features.
+It can be used for tracking sleep just as well as dedicated sleep trackers, and the new-and-improved workout metrics and views bring the watch ever so close to being used for running training.
+It has Track Running and Triathlon workout modes!

 Should you buy the Apple Watch Series 8?
-If you have the Series 7, the answer is a definitive no. If you have any other Apple Watch or any other wearable in general, we'd recommend at least entertaining the idea of investing in Apple's latest non-rugged wearable.
+If you have the Series 7, the answer is no. If you have any other Apple Watch or any other wearable in general, we'd recommend at least entertaining the idea of investing in Apple's latest non-rugged wearable.
 It's a premium smartwatch experience like no other.

 Read our full Apple Watch Series 8 review.